patrickthibaudeau/moodle-tool_category_admin/README.md

 Upgrade Moodle.

+## Create role ##
+Before you start using the tool, you must create the following role.

+Short name: pluginmanager
+Custom full name: Category administration plugin manager
+> Note: The custom full name can be what ever suits your need.

+Capability: Manage plugins: tool/category_admin:manageplugins

 ## Theme modifications ##
 You will find inside the category_admin folder a theme folder.
 The folder structure is similar to that of a theme to make it easier for you to understand where files are supposed to go within your theme.
 Follow these instructions to the letter to avoid errors.